 Another thing to consider in your build that will help with functionality and stealth camping is installing multiple lights that are dimmable and can selectively be turned on and off for different situations and lighting needs.

 For our main lights, we installed six LED Puck Lights that provide plenty of light when we’re not concerned with being stealthy and prefer to have good lighting.
 We wired them to separate switches for the front and back lights so we can select the kitchen ones while cooking or the bed ones while sitting in the bed.

-To stay more organized, we also added dimmable under cabinet lights in all the closet spaces underneath the bed.
-This helps us find clothing items and toiletries easier at night especially in dark spaces like the cabinets.
+To stay more organized, we also added dimmable under-cabinet lights in all the closet spaces underneath the bed.
+This helps us find clothing items and toiletries easier at night, especially in dark spaces like cabinets.